-- (a) on khaki battledress and greatcoats these badges are worn on both arms. - (b) Regimental Sergeants-Major, Quartermaster Sergeants and Staff Bandmasters are to wear metal badges of rank on a leather strap with all orders of tropical dress and in shirt sleeve order.
-The same arrangement is applicable to Bandmasters, except when wearing khaki drill tunics (See paragraph 9 below).
+(a) on khaki battledress, greatcoats and combat dress these badges are worn on both arms. (b) Regimental Sergeants-Major, Quartermaster Sergeants and Staff Bandmasters are to wear metal badges of rank on a leather strap with all orders of tropical dress and in shirt sleeve order.
+The same arrangement is applicable to Drum and Bugle Majors and Bandmasters, except when wearing khaki drill tunics (see paragraph 9 below).
+Bandmasters of Staff Bands are to wear the Bandmasters' metal badge with tropical dress and shirt sleeve order.

 9. Colour Sergeants and below: chevrons of rank are to be gold on scarlet for wear on Nos.
-1 and 2 Dresses, red on blue for wear on other serge tunics, khaki on khaki for wear on greatcoats, khaki battledress and denim suits, khaki on khaki drill for wear on khaki drill tunics and white tape on khaki drill for wear on khaki cellular and khaki flannel shirts.
+1 and 2 Dresses, red on blue for wear on other serge tunics, khaki on khaki for wear on greatcoats, khaki battle dress and denim suits, khaki on khaki drill for wear on khaki drill tunics, white tape on khaki drill for wear on khaki cellular and khaki flannel shirts, and red on white for wear on cooks knitted or white tropical shirts.

-Bandmasters, Staff Bandmasters, Quartermaster Sergeants and Regimental Sergeants-Major: badges of rank are to be gold on blue for wear on all blue tunics; khaki on khaki for wear on greatcoats, khaki battledress and denim suits; and gilding metal badges for wear with all other dresses, except that Bandmasters are to wear khaki on khaki drill on tunics khaki drill.
+Bandmasters, Staff Bandmasters, Quartermaster Sergeants and Regimental Sergeants-Major: badges of rank are to be gold on blue for wear on all blue tunics; khaki on khaki for wear on greatcoats, khaki battledress and denim suits; and gilding metal or anodised badges for wear with all other dresses, except that on tunics khaki drill Bandmasters are to wear khaki on khaki drill and Staff Bandmasters gold on blue.

-Drum Majors, Bugle Majors and Bandmasters of Staff Bands: chevrons and insignia of rank are to be gold on blue for wear on all blue tunics and khaki on khaki for wear on greatcoats and denim suits.
+Drum Majors, Bugler Quartermaster Sergeants, Bugle Majors and Bandmasters of Staff Bands: chevrons are to be gold on scarlet and insignia of rank are to be gold on blue for wear on all blue tunics and khaki on khaki for wear on greatcoats and denim suits.
+Drum Majors, Bugle Majors and Bugler Quarter-master Sergeants are to wear gold on scarlet chevrons and gold on blue insignia on khaki drill tunics.
 Provost Sergeants: chevrons are to be gold on scarlet for wear on all blue tunics.
 On other dresses, chevrons are to be as for Bandmasters, etc., above.

-10. Good Conduct Badges are not worn by non-commissioned officers and are worn by all other ranks entitled to them.
-The possession of one or more good conduct badges by these ranks is indicated by corresponding number of chevrons worn point up on the left arm, with the inner angle of the lower chevron 1⁄2 inch from point of slash, except on khaki battledress when the bottom point of the lower chevron is to be 2 inches above top of cuff.
+10. Good Conduct Badges are not worn by non-commissioned officers but are worn by all other ranks entitled to them.
+The possession of one or more good conduct badges by these ranks is indicated by corresponding number of chevrons worn point up on the left arm, with the inner angle of the lower chevron $\frac{1}{2}$ inch from point of slash, except on khaki battledress when the bottom point of the lower chevron is to be 2 inches above top of cuff.